 •develop or add to the PE and sport activities that your school already offers

-•make improvements now that will benefit pupils joining the school in future years
+•build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

 For example, you can use your funding to:

-•provide existing staff with training or resources to help them teach PE and sport more effectively
+•provide staff with professional development, mentoring, training and resources to help them teach PE and sport more effectively

-•introduce new sports or activities and encourage more pupils to take up sport
+•introduce new sports, dance or other activities to encourage more pupils to take up sport and physical activities

 •increase pupils’ participation in the School Games